 History grows on trees in Poly construction zones

 The Science Building, commonly known as the “Spider Building,” was outdated and now demolished for replacement, but 16 trees from the surrounding site were still healthy and strong.
-Two special […]
+Two special trees were saved in their original locations because of their significance and the others have been moved to new locations.
+A Montezuma Bald Cypress, the […]